nolanchinn/CompSec-PythonChat/README.md

  - split server functionality into separate functions
  - split client code into its own class
  - split client functionality into separate functions
+ - write tests for checking some basic stuff